For the Latest Information on COVID-19 in the USA, see:

 Where limited funding is available to authors, BHTY can provide a complete or partial waiver to authors on request, AFTER, an article is accepted.
 We review papers based strictly on MERIT.
 The quality and contribution it makes to the sector supersedes the APC.
 We believe this is paramount for fair and open exchange.

 There are no refunds for Open Access articles once published.
-Any changes post publication will be invoiced at $350.00 USD.

 Authors contributing to BHTY agree to publish their articles under a Creative Commons Attribution-Non Commercial 4.0 International License that allows reuse, subject only to the use being non-commercial, and to the article being fully attributed.
 Authors hold and retain copyright of their work, with first publication rights granted to Blockchain in Healthcare Today (BHTY).
 BHTY makes all open access articles freely available from the date of publication.